 - Getting help from our support

-The Uncode Theme comes bundled with Visual Composer.
+The Uncode Theme comes bundled with WPBakery Page Builder.

-With the new “Display as Translated” mode, you can either choose to use translation if available, or fallback to the original language.
-You can simply show original content if no translation is available, without the need to duplicate the content anymore.
-To control the translation mode for each post types, follow the steps below:
+WPML provides the Translatable – use translation if available or fallback to default language mode.
+It automatically displays the translation of the post type if it is available.
+Otherwise, it will display the post in the default language.
+This means that users can simply show the original content if no translation is available, without the need to duplicate the content.
+To control the translation mode for each post types, please use the following steps:

 2. Scroll down to Post Types Translation